How to Grow Holly Shrubs

 About Holly Shrubs

 Holly Shrubs are used as a landscape plant around homes and buildings.
 Growing holly shrubs is easy.
 It is a low-maintenance plant.
+The plant has sharply spiked glossy green leaves that form into a dense foliage.
+There are over 480 species of this plant.
+Some are evergreens while others are deciduous.
+You can find bush, tree, and dwarf varieties.
 The small, white flowers give way to bright red berries.
-Christmas Holly is attractive sprigs with berries that are used in seasonal decorating.
+Christmas Holly are attractive sprigs with berries that are used in seasonal decorating.

 Caution: The bright red berries are poisonous.
 Keep young children and pets away from this plant.